-- Incorporated entities;

-- Trusts; and
+- Incorporated entities; - Trusts; and

 - J-REITs (Japanese real estate investment trusts).

-Incorporated entities, such as joint-stock companies (KKs), limited liability companies (GKs) and a single-purpose entity (tokutei mokuteki kaisha or TMK) established under the Act on the Securitization of Assets, which provide limited liability to their shareholders, are the most common.
+Incorporated entities, such as joint-stock companies (KKs), limited liability companies (GKs) and a specified purpose entity (or tokutei mokuteki kaisha (TMK) established under the Act on the Securitization of Assets), which provide limited liability to their shareholders, are the most common.
 Foreign corporations are also recognised and can be used as investment entities by first registering a branch office in Japan.